snowflake2432/Face-Recognition/README.md

 This Would get you training and after it finish it should give you a .xml file in your data folder.

+ # If you have any question or concerns you could go to the template Directory to look at what am I doing